FibroGen to Report First Quarter 2023 Financial Results

-/EIN News/ -- SAN FRANCISCO, April 24, 2023 (GLOBE NEWSWIRE) -- FibroGen, Inc. (NASDAQ: FGEN) will announce its first quarter 2023 financial results on Monday, May 8 after the market close.
+SAN FRANCISCO, April 24, 2023 (GLOBE NEWSWIRE) -- FibroGen, Inc. FGEN will announce its first quarter 2023 financial results on Monday, May 8 after the market close.
 FibroGen will also conduct a conference call on that day at 5:00 PM Eastern Time with the investment community to further detail the company's corporate and financial performance.

 Conference Call and Audio Webcast